dzygann/mac-setup/README.md

 One last thing I do is to change the font size.
 You can find the setting in the `Profile -> Text` tab.
 It's located under the Font label.
 Change the size value to whatever fits to you.

+### Additional configuration for oh-my-zsh

+If you are using `oh-my-zsh` you could want to use `zsh-autosuggestion`.
+This tool predicts your next commands you want to enter to the terminal.
+For very long commands it could be that you want to change the some arguments.
+Or you want to remove some words from the command in a easy way.
+For that reason, you have to change `Key Mappings`.
+You can find them under the `Settings -> Profiles -> Keys -> Key Mapping`.
+There you have to search for the `⌥ ←` and `⌥→` Mappings.
+Double click on the backword key mapping and change the `Esc+` to `b` and for the forward key mapping to `f`.
+Now it is possible to jump forward and backwards by using the shortcuts for words in the predicted command.

 ## jenv

 `jenv` is a tool to handle different versions of Java.
 In Linux it's way more easy to handle different version,